-With a second mortgage, or a home equity line of credit, borrowers must have adequate income to qualify for the loan, and they make monthly payments on the principal and interest.
+With a second mortgage, or a home equity line of credit, borrowers must make monthly payments on the principal and interest.
 A reverse mortgage is different, because it pays you – there are no monthly principal and interest payments.
 With a reverse mortgage, you are required to pay real estate taxes, utilities, and hazard and flood insurance premiums.

 6. Will we have an estate that we can leave to heirs?

 When the home is sold or no longer used as a primary residence, the cash, interest, and other HECM finance charges must be repaid.
 All proceeds beyond the amount owed belong to your spouse or estate.
 This means any remaining equity can be transferred to heirs.
 No debt is passed along to the estate or heirs.

 7. How much money can I get from my home?

 The amount varies by borrower and depends on:

 - Age of the youngest borrower